27.1: Regulation of Gene Expression in Bacteria

 The Lac Operon: Activation by Catabolite Activator Protein

-The lac operon also plays a role in this switch from using glucose to using lactose.
-When glucose is scarce, the accumulating cAMP caused by increased adenylyl cyclase activity binds to catabolite activator protein (CAP), also known as cAMP receptor protein (CRP).
+The lac operon also plays a crucial role in this switch from glucose to lactose utilization.
+When glucose is scarce, the accumulating cAMP, produced by increased adenylyl cyclase activity, binds to the catabolite activator protein (CAP), also known as the cAMP receptor protein (CRP).
 The complex binds to the promoter region of the lac operon, as shown in Figure \(\PageIndex{10}\).
 In the regulatory regions of these operons, a CAP binding site is located upstream of the RNA polymerase binding site in the promoter.
 The binding of the CAP-cAMP complex to this site increases the binding ability of RNA polymerase to the promoter region to initiate the transcription of the structural genes.
-Thus, in the case of the lac operon, for transcription to occur, lactose must be present (removing the lac repressor protein) and glucose levels must be depleted (allowing the binding of an activating protein).
-When glucose levels are high, there is catabolite repression of operons encoding enzymes for the metabolism of alternative substrates.
+Thus, in the case of the lac operon, for transcription to occur, lactose must be present (removing the lac repressor protein), and glucose levels must be depleted (allowing the binding of an activating protein).
+When glucose levels are high, there is catabolite repression of operons encoding enzymes that metabolize alternative substrates.
 Because of low cAMP levels under these conditions, there is an insufficient amount of the CAP-cAMP complex to activate the transcription of these operons.

 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of the Catabolite activator protein CAP-DNA complex with bound cAMP (2CGP).